Last updated: November 2025

 Things to Do:

 Why it’s great: Ho‘okipa is a legendary surf spot with strong waves and beautiful scenery.
 While swimming can be risky, it is a great spot for photography and seeing honu (Hawaiian green sea turtles).
-It also shows a different side of Maui Hawaii Beaches on the island’s wild north shore.
+It also shows a different side of Maui beaches on the island’s wild north shore.

 Baldwin Beach Park is a long stretch of white sand.
 It’s popular with local families and visitors who want an active beach day.